Ateneo de Naga University: Academics

 In 1979, the college and high school departments were the first in Camarines Sur to be accredited by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).
 They were accredited for the third time in 1992.
 On May 25, 2009, the PAASCU granted institutional accreditation status to the university, a first for a private educational institution.
 The Federation of Accrediting Agencies of the Philippines (FAAP) certified AdNU's institutional accreditation on June 22, 2009.

-In 2001, Ateneo de Naga was among the first 22 private higher education institutions in the Philippines granted by CHED deregulated status for five years.
+In 2001, the Ateneo de Naga was among the first 22 private higher education institutions in the Philippines granted by CHED deregulated status for five years.
 At the same time CHED recognized its colleges.
 In 2007, CHED redesignated the College of Computer Studies as a Center for Development for Excellence in Information Technology Education and designated the College of Commerce as Center of Development in Business Administration and also in Entrepreneurship.
 In 2007 CHED identified the Graduate School as a delivering institution for its Faculty Development Program.
-On June 2, 2008, CHED granted Ateneo de Naga autonomous status and approved the designation of the College of Education as a Center of Excellence in Teacher Education.
+On June 2, 2008, CHED granted the Ateneo de Naga autonomous status and approved the designation of the College of Education as a Center of Excellence in Teacher Education.
 The College of Computer Studies was also recognized as a CHED Center of Excellence in Information Technology in 2016.

-As of 2020, Ateneo de Naga is the only autonomous and institutionally accredited university in the Bicol region.
+As of 2020, the Ateneo de Naga is the only autonomous and institutionally accredited university in the Bicol region.

 In 1991 the then-Department of Education, Culture and Sports placed the AdNU in its list of 18 excellent universities and colleges.

 The University has 7 colleges, namely: